lowercasebtw/fabricskyboxes/docs/blend.md

 textured sky boxes.
 To get a better understanding of the blending functions and equations, you can use an [Online Visualize Blending Tool](https://www.andersriggelsen.dk/glblendfunc.php).

-In FabricSkyboxes, you must specify an integer value corresponding to the `sourceFactor` and `destinationFactor` from `glBlendFunc`, and `equation` from `glBlendEquation`, respectively.
+In Nuit, you must specify an integer value corresponding to the `sourceFactor` and `destinationFactor` from `glBlendFunc`, and `equation` from `glBlendEquation`, respectively.
 A table of supported enums and their corresponding integer values is provided below.
 If `separateFunction` is enabled, you must also fill `sourceFactorAlpha` and `destinationFactorAlpha` from `glBlendFuncSeparate`.

-Here's an example of how to achieve the burn blend effect in FabricSkyboxes:
+Here's an example of how to achieve the burn blend effect in Nuit:

 #### Burn Blend Mode

-In the `"blend"` property of FabricSkyboxes, specify the following JSON:
+In the `"blend"` property of Nuit, specify the following JSON:

 ```json
 {